cloud66/help-old/_posts/how-to/1945-01-04-deploy-hook-cases.md

         run_on: all_servers
 {% endhighlight %}

 This deploy hook will copy the file `/.cloud66/files/abc.sh` to `/tmp/def.sh` on _all_ your Rails servers, as the first thing that will happen on the server.
-We use a first_thing hook so that this is the first thing that happens on the server.

 <h3 id="remote">From a remote location</h3>